 Early in the planning process, it’s important to review existing infrastructure in light of the current standards.
 When you know what the standards require, along with what the space currently supports, you can form a more accurate estimate for the project budget and schedule.

-Unfortunately, all too often I’ve seen project budgets and schedules set before a hospital is aware of the full project scope.
+Unfortunately, all too often we’ve seen project budgets and schedules set before a hospital is aware of the full project scope.
 That can leave the hospital scrambling to find extra funding, or having to tell physicians that the promised time frame or room functionality is no longer feasible.

 A new piece of equipment may come with more functions than a hospital plans to use today.
 Imaging equipment, though, has a lifespan of 10 to 15 years.
 The question becomes, does the hospital expect to make use of those functions at some point in the next 10 to 15 years?